 If you choose to enable them on a given Floorplan's Properties, viewers can choose to turn on a "Heat Map", which will show visually which computers in a lab are being logged into the most.
 Click the flame icon near the upper right in the Ribbon to select what time period to base the heat map on.

-New in 126.96.36.199, the Info page shows the Status of the lab, the Schedule, the Popular Times chart (formerly Demand Forecast), and any arbitrary information you want to show in the markdown editor.
+The Info page shows the Status of the lab, the Schedule, the Popular Times chart (formerly Demand Forecast), and any arbitrary information you want to configure via the markdown editor.

 Traditionally you would manage open hours from the Time Sets in KeyConfigure by naming the time set using the Division or Tag value of a lab.
 It is easier now to edit these time periods by simply clicking Edit open hours in the Info tab of KeyReporter when viewing the floorplan.